arch-js/dom/README.md

 Features:

-- No need to pass `null` props when not required (just pass children) in 99% of cases.
+- No need to pass `null` props when not required (just pass children).
 - Pass children as function arguments rather than an array.

 Usage (LiveScript):